Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Methodology

 where $\tau$ is the infrared optical depth defined by

-The TP profile has four free parameters: $\kappa_{\tx{th}}$ is the mean infrared opacity, $\gamma$ is the ratio between the mean visible and mean infrared opacities, $f$ is a heat redistribution factor, and T$_{\tx{int}}$ is the internal heat flux.
+The TP profile has four free parameters: $\kappa_{\tx{th}}$ is the mean infrared opacity, $\gamma$ is the ratio between the mean visible and mean infrared opacities, T$_{\tx{int}}$ is the internal heat flux, and $f$ is a catch-all parameter of order unity that models the effects of albedo (on the dayside) and the redistribution of stellar flux due to atmospheric circulation (on both the dayside and the nightside).
 We assume the change in gravity $g$ is negligible in the pressure range probed by emission spectroscopy, so that $\tau$ is linear in $P$.
 Finally, $T_{\tx{irr}}$ is the irradiation temperature defined by

 where $a$ is the orbital semi-major axis, and $R_{\tx{star}}$ and $T_{\tx{star}}$ are the host star radius and temperature.
-In \ref{sec:1Dfit}, we show that the Guillot profile is able to approximate the thermal structure found in the WASP-43b GCM well enough to reproduce the synthetic data.
+In section \ref{sec:1Dfit}, we show that the Guillot profile is able to approximate the temperature-pressure profiles found in the WASP-43b GCM well enough to reproduce the synthetic data.
 For all models, we place the sub-stellar point at the origin in our longitude-latitude coordinate system.
 We denote longitude by $\Lambda$.
-All models describe the thermal structure with two TP profiles, representing a dayside profile and a nightside profile.
+All models describe the thermal structure with two TP profiles: a representative dayside profile and a representative nightside profile.
+Note that temperature is set to be uniform as a function of latitude on isobars, and we treat the retrieved temperature profiles as latitudinally averaged temperature profiles.
+In our models, the centres of `dayside' and the `nightside' can shift away from the substellar point and the anti-stellar point, respectively.